 The Cliff Harris Award is presented to the top defensive player in the country representing Division II, III and NAIA colleges and universities.

-The Cliff Harris Award also recognizes the top vote recipients from all three divisions.
+The Cliff Harris Award recognizes the top vote recipients from all three divisions.

 The award is named in honor of former Dallas Cowboy great Cliff Harris, an Arkansas native who was offered only one college scholarship to then-NAIA Ouachita Baptist University.
 Harris was passed over for the 1970 NFL draft.
 He signed a free agent contract with the Cowboys and then helped lead Dallas to five Super Bowl appearances during the next decade.
 The hard-hitting Harris played in six Pro Bowls and changed the way the position of free safety was played.

-“I also want to congratulate Ryan Aelker, Tom Lally and Adam Sauder for representing Division III and the NAIA.
-These athletes are remarkable defensive players and had amazing seasons and careers.
-I’m extremely proud of all the outstanding defensive talent that is being coached and cultivated at small colleges across America.
+I’m proud of the defensive talent that is being coached and cultivated at small colleges across America.
 They continue to prove that the best football isn’t always played at the FBS and FCS levels.
 Players from Division II, Division III and NAIA deserve their share of respect and recognition.”

 Cliff Harris Award Selection Committee represents: